chessapig/chessapig.github.io/index.md

   <div class="col-md-8 mb-4">
     <h1>Hello!</h1>
-    <p>  I am a third year mathematics PhD student at UC Berkeley, advised by Constantin Teleman.
+    <p>  I'm Elliot Kienzle, a third year mathematics PhD student at UC Berkeley, advised by Constantin Teleman.
 I'm interested in physical mathematics, especially its intersections with geometry and topology. <br/>
 	<h2>Math </h2>
 	<p> I like geometry in whatever form it may take.
 Right now I'm primarily a symplectic geometer.
 I'm currently studying symplectic ball packing through the lens of quantum mechanics.
 Here are some words which I think about a lot: